garrandall/popular-music-data/tracks/just-like-paradise-david-lee-roth.md

 And that's (all night)

-Girl, we've been meant for this since we were born (since we were born) No problems now, the coast is clear (ooh)
+Girl, we've been meant for this since we were born (since we were born) No problems now, the coast is clear (oh
 It's just the calm before the storm

 This must be just like livin' in paradise (just like paradise)